Domain-adapted Learning and Interpretability: DRL for Gas Trading: Results

 In any time-series machine learning problem, the training period is a crucial parameter that impacts the behaviour and performance of the algorithm.
 Besides computational cost, a long training period recognizes longer-term tendencies, while a short training period captures more local temporal patterns.
 This is especially true for Deep RL.
 Although prioritised experience replay attempts to emphasize the most recent pattern, the low signal-to-noise ratio inherent in financial time series still poses a challenge.
-Two walk-forward training schemes are compared in Table \ref{fig:bonsai_apex_anchored} and Table \ref{fig:bonsai_apex_sliding} for anchored and sliding-window approaches, respectively.
+Therefore, we compare two walk-forward training schemes, anchored and sliding-window approaches.

-From a 12-year dataset of 2009 to 2020, the anchored window starts with a minimum 4-year training period, and evaluates performance in the subsequent year.
-After each evaluation, the year that has just been used as out of sample test set is added to the training period for the next walk-forward step.
-In Table \ref{fig:bonsai_apex_anchored}, we use the parallelization in the Bons.ai platform to train eight Bons.ai brains simultaneously.
-In the anchored window approach the size of the training window grows over time, while in the sliding-window approach the training window length remains fixed, here to four years of training.
+From a 12-year dataset of 2009 to 2020, the two approaches both start with a minimum 4-year training period and evaluate performance in the subsequent year.
+Then for the anchored approach, after each evaluation, the year that has just been used as off sample test set is added to the training period for the next walk-forward step, and the size of the training window grows over time.
+On the other hand, the sliding-window approach keeps the training window length remained fixed at 4 years while incrementing the start and end year of training.